malike/elasticsearch-kafka-watch/README.md

 #### 2. Event Based Triggers

-This trigger relies on the IndexListeners and DeleteListeners.
+This trigger relies on the _IndexListeners_ and _DeleteListeners_.
 Once data is either created or deleted it triggers all watchers that meet criteria and pushes the data to Apache Kafka.

 <br>